On Media Formats

 • supports animation, transparency, and both lossy and lossless compression

-• lossless: similar to PNG but ~26% smaller files
+• lossless: ~26% smaller than PNG

 AVIF

-• newer format built on AV1 codec to achieve high compression rate with no sacrifice to video quality
+• newer format built on AV1 codec to achieve a high compression rate with no sacrifice to video quality

-• smaller than JPEG/WebP, supports up to 12 bits colour depth, HDR and animation—should be the default if supported, though decoding can be CPU-intensive on some platforms
+• should be the default if supported, though decoding can be CPU-intensive on some platforms

 JPEG XL

-• designed to replace JPEG
+• designed to replace JPEG, with both lossy and lossless support

-• supports both lossy and lossles, still not widely supported—some browsers have discontinued or disabled support by default (e.g., Chrome)
+• discontinued or disabled support (e.g., Chrome)

 HEIC